antulik/pagelet_rails/README.md

 In the example above cache will be scoped per `user_id` and for 5 minutes unless it is overwritten in pagelet itself.

+## Super smart caching

+Probably one of the coolest functionality of pagelet_rails is "super smart caching".
+It allows you to render pagelets through ajax and cache them, but if page is reloaded the pagelet is rendered instantly from cache.

+ So on the first page load user sees "Loading..." blocks, but after the content is instant.

+The best thing, it's enabled by default if pagelet has caching enabled and is rendering through ajax request.

 ## Advanced functionality